 - Locating cancer that has returned

 A PET scan also helps doctors understand how active the cancer is, which is important for planning the right treatment.
 It can show whether a tumor is aggressive or slow-growing, and whether cancer has reached the lymph nodes.
+This makes the PET scanning test a valuable tool for accurate cancer diagnosis, staging, and treatment planning.

 How CT Scan Helps Detect and Stage Cancer?